-God calls us to “Seek justice.
-Help the oppressed.
-Defend the cause of orphans.
-Fight for the rights of widows.”
+God calls us to seek justice, help the oppressed, defend the cause of orphans, and fight for the rights of widows.
 (Isaiah 1:17)

 World Renew has identified several key issues that we’d love for you to join us in tackling:

 World Renew believes that creation care is essential for thriving communities.
 We acknowledge that God is the creator of all things, and has called us to be faithful stewards of creation.

 World Renew is committed to helping small farmers feed their families and earn extra income through sustainable agriculture practices that protect and nourish the land.
 Many of these farmers are struggling to adapt to changes in the climate - especially in terms of changes in rainy seasons, healthy growing temperatures, and increased flooding.
 Access projects, stories, and videos* here.

 *new video stories from Bangladesh available for download Spring 2018

 Individuals and churches and churches can join the Climate Witness Project, a campaign designed to walk with congregations as they learn about the realities of climate change, as they seek to be better stewards of the resources they have been given, and as they find their voice to speak to their public officials about policies that protect vulnerable communities who are directly affected by climate change.
 LIVE JUST.LY